Suicide.org - Suicide Prevention, Awareness, and Support

 • Feeling excessive guilt or shame.

-• Acting irrationally.
+• Acting recklessly.

 It should be noted that some people who die by suicide do not show any suicide warning signs.
-Many people hide their depression because there is still a strong social stigma against mental illness.
-Also, many people believe that they will be perceived as weak, so they also hide their depression.

-But most people do show suicide warning signs, so we need to be aware of what the suicide warning signs are, and try to spot them in people.
+But about 75 percent of those who die by suicide do exhibit some suicide warning signs, so we need to be aware of what the suicide warning signs are and try to spot them in people.
 If we do see someone exhibiting suicide warning signs, we need to do everything that we can to help them.

-If you or someone you know exhibits several of the suicide warning signs listed above, immediate action is required; so please read the information on the home page of this website and take action.
+If you or someone you know exhibits several of the suicide warning signs listed above, immediate action is required, so please read the information on the home page of this website and take action.

 Always take suicide warning signs seriously.